BIGJRA/BIGJRA.github.io/rejuv.md

 briefcase, enter 3845 for an *Ability Capsule.* In this game you can choose from any ability a Pokemon has.
 Then enter 6489.
-You’ll get the *Snag Machine* and *10 Poke Balls!* Just like in Colosseum and XD, all you must do is use Poke Balls on opponents’ Shadow Pokémon to catch them.
+You’ll get the *Snag Machine* and *10 Poke Balls!* Just like in Colosseum and XD, all you must do is use Poke Balls on opponents’ Shadow Pokemon to catch them.
 Go ahead and catch the first grunt’s Shadow Meowth**.**

 Pair up with Melia and head south.
-Fight the west grunt to capture Shadow Finneon**.** Melia won’t battle with you but will heal your Pokémon if you talk to her.
+Fight the west grunt to capture Shadow Finneon**.** Melia won’t battle with you but will heal your Pokemon if you talk to her.
 A grunt towards the bottom side of the lake will have a Shadow **Cacnea.** Head to the bottom part of the lake when you’re ready.